Kotlin/dataframe/docs/StardustDocs/topics/readSqlDatabases.md

 ## Nullability Inference

 Each method has an important parameter called `inferNullability`.

 By default, this parameter is set to `true`, indicating that the method should inherit the `NOT NULL` constraints from the SQL table definition.

 However, if you prefer to ignore the SQL constraints and determine nullability solely based on the presence of null values in the data, set this parameter to `false`.

-When `inferNullability` is set to `false`, the nullability of the column type will be defined based on the number of null values present in the extracted data.
-If the data contains zero null values, the column will be treated as non-nullable in Kotlin DataFrame.
+In this case, the column will be considered nullable if there is at least one null value in the data; otherwise, it will be considered non-nullable for the newly created `DataFrame` object.

 ## Reading Specific Tables